caiohamamura/radarBoxplot-R/README.md

  - `data`: the data frame which the formula refers to.

 ### Additional optional arguments
+ - `IQR`: numeric.
+The factor to multiply the IQR to define the outlier threshold.
+Default 1.5
  - `use.ggplot2`: if ggplot2 is available it will use ggplot for plotting: Default FALSE
  - `mfrow`: mfrow argument for defining the subplots nrows and ncols: Default will calculate the minimum square
  - `oma`: outer margins of the subplots: Default c(5,4,0,0) + 0.1